Injection therapy for therapeutic purposes is within the scope of physiotherapy practice.

 - Cosmetic injections

-- Regional and general anaesthesia including peripheral nerve blocks
+- Regional and general anaesthesia including peripheral nerve block

 - CSP members must undertake injection therapy training that meets the CSP educational expectations.